jacoblapworth/akahu-sdk-swift/src/react/dropdown.md

 #### DropDown

 A container for the elements that are conditionally shown on the page.
-The element is absolutely positioned to float on top of other page content.
+The element is absolutely positioned to appear on top of other page content.
 Typical content can include selectable items in a `SelectBox` or a `Datepicker` paired with a text input.

 #### Trigger